kokkos/kokkos-fft/docs/intro/using.rst

 ------------------

-In order to support FFT over arbitral axes,
-Kokkos-fft performs transpose operations internally and apply FFT on contiguous data.
+In order to support FFT over arbitral axes, kokkos-fft performs transpose operations internally and apply FFT on contiguous data.
 For size ``n`` input, this requires internal buffers of size ``2n`` in addition to the buffers used by FFT library.
 Performance overhead from transpose may be not critical but memory consumptions are problematic.
 If memory consumption matters, it is recommended to make data contiguous so that transpose is not performed.